Asian markets hammered on China fears, Fed exit plan

 TOKYO/SYDNEY Asian markets buckled badly on Thursday after the Federal Reserve heralded an eventual end to free money and China turned the screw on credit even as factory activity in the world's second-largest economy hit a nine-month low.

-Shares, currencies and commodities all crumbled as investors rushed to unwind trades in emerging markets.
-Central banks across the region were busy intervening in foreign exchange markets trying to put out spot fires, but with only limited success.
+Shares, currencies and commodities all crumbled as spooked investors rushed to unwind crowded trades in emerging markets.
+Central banks across the region were busy intervening trying to put out spot fires, but with only limited success.

 "Kaboom is a better word to describe the market," was the judgement of a trader at an overseas bank in Manila.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS sank nearly 4 percent, marking its biggest daily percentage fall since September 2011.
+MSCI's broadest index of Asia-Pacific shares outside Japan sank 3.5 percent, its biggest one-day percentage drop since November 2011.

-The falls took the index's year-to-date loss to more than 9 percent, much of it suffered in recent weeks as fears of the Fed tapering back its massive stimulus program and further signs of economic weakness in China prompted hefty withdrawals of cheap money from emerging markets.

-Among the biggest decliners was China, where the CSI300 .CSI300 of the leading Shanghai and Shenzhen A-shares listings closed down 3.3 percent.

-In Indonesia, the Jakarta Composite Index .JKSE slumped 3.7 percent as worries about the inflationary impact of a move to raise fuel prices further added to selling pressures, while Indian shares .BSESN slumped nearly 3 percent.

-Most other bourses in the region lost more than 2 percent, including Australia , Hong Kong .HSI, Singapore .FTSTI, and South Korea .KS11.
+Australia's bourse lost 2.1 percent while South Korean shares shed 2 percent to seven-month lows.
+Stocks in Hong Kong were down 2.7 percent while Shanghai closed 2.8 percent lower.

-Japan's Nikkei stock average .N225 was off 1.7 percent, a relatively modest move given its recent wild swings, while Taiwan stocks <.TWII lost 1.4 percent. .T
+Japan's Nikkei stock average was off 1.7 percent, a relatively modest move given its recent wild swings.

 BLAMING BEN

-The initial catalyst for the carnage was Fed Chairman Ben Bernanke, who pulled few punches by signaling a likely end to asset buying by the middle of 2014.
+The initial catalyst for the carnage was Fed Chairman Ben Bernanke who pulled few punches when signalling a likely end to asset buying by the middle of 2014.

-That sent 10-year U.S. Treasury yields spiraling to a 15-month peak of 2.38 percent, squeezing investors who had borrowed in U.S. dollars to invest in emerging markets.
+That sent 10-year U.S. Treasury yields spiralling to a 15-month peak of 2.38 percent, squeezing investors who had borrowed in U.S. dollars to invest in emerging markets.

 "Bernanke was more explicit than markets had expected.
 Rising U.S. yields will spur broad dollar buying.
 The dollar's direction is now set," said Yuji Saito, director of foreign exchange at Credit Agricole in Tokyo.